joseph-j-12/CppEngine/README.md

 ### 4. Components (Colliders only as of now)

 - Stored in a `std::vector` inside the physics object
-- Each component references the parent object's transform
-- Used for collision detection and collision resolution

 Types of colliders: